Father Le Loutre's War: British consolidation of Nova Scotia

 By June 1751, Cornwallis wrote to the Board of Trade that his adversaries had "done as much harm to as they could have done in open war."
 Richard Bulkeley wrote that between 1749 and 1755, Nova Scotia "was kept in an uninterrupted state of war by the Acadians... and the reports of an officer commanding Fort Edward, [indicated he] could not be conveyed [to Halifax] with less an escort than an officer and thirty men."
 (Along with Bulkeley, Cornwallis' other Aide-de-camp was Horatio Gates.)

 The only land route between Louisbourg and Quebec went from Baie Verte through Chignecto, along the Bay of Fundy and up the Saint John River.
 With the establishment of Halifax, the French recognized at once the threat it represented and that the Saint John River corridor might be used to attack Quebec City itself.
 To protect this vital gateway, at the beginning of 1749, the French strategically constructed three forts within 18 months along the route: one at Baie Verte (Fort Gaspareaux), one at Chignecto (Fort Beausejour) and another at the mouth of the Saint John River (Fort Menagoueche).

 In response to Gorham's raid on the Saint John River in 1748, the Governor of Canada threatened to support native raids along the northern New England border.
-There were many previous raids from the Mi'kmaq militia and Maliseet Militias against British settlers on the border (1703, 1723, 1724, 1745, 1746, 1747).
+There were many previous raids from the Mi'kmaq militia and Wolastoqey Militias against British settlers on the border (1703, 1723, 1724, 1745, 1746, 1747).
 During the war, along the former border of Acadia, the Kennebec River, the British built Fort Halifax (Winslow), Fort Shirley (Dresden, formerly Frankfurt) and Fort Western (Augusta).

 Acadian Exodus

 Father Jean-Louis Le Loutre led the Acadian Exodus, an event that saw half of the Acadian population in the Acadian peninsula relocate to French-controlled territories further inland.

-With demands for an unconditional oath, the British fortification of Nova Scotia, and the support of French policy, a significant number of Acadians made a stand against the British.
+With demands for an unconditional oath of allegiance to Britain, the British fortification of Nova Scotia, and the support of French policy, a significant number of Acadians made a stand against the British.
 On 18 September 1749, a document was delivered to Edward Cornwallis signed by a total of 1000 Acadians, with representatives from all the major centres.
 The document stated that they would leave the country before they would sign an unconditional oath.
 Cornwallis continued to press for the unconditional oath rejecting their Christian Catholic Faith and accepting the Protestant Anglican Church with a deadline of 25 October.
 In response, hundreds of Acadians were deported by the British with the confiscation of their homes, their lands and their cattle.
 The deportation of the Acadians by the British involved almost half of the total Acadian population of Nova Scotia.
 The expulsion was brutal often separating children from their families.
 The leader of the Exodus was Father Jean-Louis Le Loutre, whom the British gave the code name "Moses".
 Historian Micheline Johnson described Le Loutre as "the soul of the Acadian resistance."